 No this is not true.
 Just because someone is telling you to do something doesn’t mean they have higher self esteem, maybe they are just bossy and always think they are right.
 The fact that they take credit and ask too much may show that they cannot do what they are asking you or don’t want to do it.

-It depends on the situation, whether it is work based or if you are talking about daily life.
+It depends on the situation, whether it is work-based or if you are talking about daily life.
 If you have a friend like this then if you allow that friend to boss you around and you do everything he asks and never get any credit then yes you probably will suffer low self esteem and he may feel superior to you.
 It totally depends on how you react.
 If you are being told what to do like this you can maintain your self esteem by politely saying no or stating limits.
 You should also expect credit where it is due.

 How Can Religion Affect Our Self Esteem?

-Q: “Self-Esteem”… “Do Religious Beliefs affect it” ?
+Q: “Self-Esteem”… “Do Religious Beliefs affect it”?

 Thanx Karl, Barry

 I do believe that religious beliefs may have an effect on your self esteem either positive or negative.
 In some religions we are sinful by nature and sex for example is something shameful.
-In strict Christian religion this would certainly have an effect on a person’s self esteem.
-Other religions are much more liberal and foster freedom of thought and harmony of the mind and body and connect us closely to nature.
+In strict Christian religion, this would certainly have an effect on a person’s self esteem.
+Other religions are much more liberal and foster freedom of thought and harmony of the mind and body and connect us closer to nature.
 Our upbringings in terms of religious belief of the family unit will also have a profound effect.

 Q: “I’ve had questions about self esteem issues all my life.
 I know it had a lot to do with the way I was raised and that there is nothing I can do about that but have been listening to tapes and reading materials like yours for years but it doesn’t seem to change much.
 What does it take to really make some substantial change in this area?”

 I understand, Richard, and know what you mean.
 My breakthrough came when I realized that not only did I need to read and learn about my problems I needed to put what the books said into action.
-Everyday you need consistent effort to improve, you need a plan and stick to it.
+Every day you need consistent effort to improve, you need a plan and stick to it.
 This is very difficult for many people to achieve.
-My tip is to take one piece of advice or something from a book or website that you think could help you and focus on that everyday for a few weeks and make a change in your life like that.
+My tip is to take one piece of advice or something from a book or website that you think could help you and focus on that every day for a few weeks and make a change in your life like that.

 You see in the end the only reason why something will help you or have no effect is because you allow it to happen or you stop it from happening.
 How?
 You don’t believe something will work, then it won’t.
 You don’t accept the problem or you defeat yourself by expecting to fail.
 Before you can start any road to recovery you need the magic ingredient and there is one you know: